bualimov/bualimov/README.md

 ## 👋 Hi, I'm Bakhtiyor! <br>
-- 📚 Studying Computer Science & Economics, while pursuing the offical Honors Degree at the [University of Pittsburgh.](https://www.pitt.edu/)<br>
+- 📚 Studying **Computer Science** & **Economics**, while pursuing the official _Honors Degree_ at the [University of Pittsburgh](https://www.pitt.edu/).<br>
 - 💭 Focused on building my programming and analytics skills.<br>
-- 🖥️ Looking to collaborate on projects and expand my knowledge on web/app development.<br>
+- 🖥️ Looking to collaborate on projects and expand my knowledge on web/app development.<br> <br>
+As a software engineer, I thrive on meticulous attention to detail and a deep passion for creating impactful solutions. <br> <br>
+I am dedicated to building things that truly make a difference in the world.

 ### 💻 Tech Stack: